Answering 24/7 276-623-0808

 When we represent clients in disability claims, the SSA typically pays us our fee directly after a claim approval is made, and the remaining amount is paid directly to the claimant.
 After our payment is received, we are not entitled to any fee on future benefits paid.

-Call our office today to schedule a free case evaluation with the experienced Abingdon SSD lawyers at The Law Offices of Mark T. Hurt.
+Call our office today to schedule a free case evaluation with the experienced Abingdon SSD lawyers at the Mark Hurt Law Firm.